inikolaev/wkhtmltopdf-java-binding/README.md

 ## Compilation
 In order to compile the library you first need to install `wkhtmltopdf` from http://wkhtmltopdf.org/.

-After that just run the following scripts:
+After that just run `make`:
 ```
-./codegen.sh
-./compile.sh
+make
 ```

-Later on I will replace this Maven of something more appropriate.
+This command will compile Java classes as well as `wkhtmltopdf` Java bindings and store results in `target/` directory.

-If you want to run a quick test execute `./run.sh`.
+If you want to run a quick test run `make run`.
 After it's done you should see file named `test.pdf`.